SalmanStarneo/GE1CA/README.md

 - if there is no movement invloved then it will just include music changing based on button clicks, location of the vehicle or somthing else.

 # How it works
+by running the unity project displaying an illusion of a flight through a starry sky across the sea to journey to different new worlds

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference